arand013/Book-Search-Engine/README.md

-# Online Book Search Engine ( Singel Page Application )
+# Online Book Search Engine ( Single Page Application )

 ## Description

-Here lays the description
+A Book Search Engine built with GraphQL API and runs on an Apollo Server.
+Using the MERN stack, with a React front end, MongoDB database, and Node.js/Express.js server and API

 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)